edgonzalesjr/Snort-Intrusion-Detection-System/README.md

 - Rule Management
   - Creating and managing custom rules for detecting specific network traffic.
-  - Modifying configuration files to include and manage rule sets and paths
+  - Modifying configuration files to include and manage rule sets and paths.
   - Obtaining and integrating Oink codes for accessing additional rules.

 - Service Management